Wednesday, September 28, 2011

 Over the three stages that the idea of Death School has gone through, the character of Dave has changed.
 Originally Dave was a scary reaper that acted as a teacher, however he has been now depicted as more of a cheerful, sceptical reaper to add some relief to the morbid story behind him.
 His design will now be simplified, especially his facial features.
 In the beginning he was characterised through strong realistic features that were not shown in the final production.
 However, with the new theme of game and luck, I decided Dave needed to be more of a participant in the storyline, and thus he will now act as a host to the main character.

-Source URL: http://runningfromthereaper.blogspot.com/2011/09/
+Source URL: https://runningfromthereaper.blogspot.com/2011/09/

 Visit runningfromthereaper for Daily Updated Hairstyles Collection